County Clears Way for Trail Between Hidden Falls, Harvego Preserve

 Under Placer Legacy, Placer County and its partners typically purchase one of several types of conservation and trail easements or the fee title.
 In some cases, the county has been the lead on acquisitions and obtained the needed funding.
 In other cases, organizations such as the Trust for Public Land, Placer Land Trust and the Truckee Donner Land Trust have taken the lead and the county has been a funding partner.

-For more information about Hidden Falls and other county parks, go to the County website at PLACER PARKS
+For more information about Hidden Falls and other county parks, go to the County's Parks and Trails page.

-More information about Placer Legacy is available by calling the Planning Services Division at 530-745-3000 or going online to PLACER LEGACY.
+More information about Placer Legacy is available by calling the Planning Services Division at 530-745-3000 or visiting the Placer Legacy page.